 - Train the muscles and mobility around the hip and groin area

-- While it is important not to stay away from irritating or worsening your injuries, it is important to keep the hip joint and muscles active in order to avoid stiffness and poor circulation.
-It is also good to do exercises that will increase mobility, improve balance and increase stability in the pelvis area.
+- While it is important not to stay away from irritating or worsening your injuries, it is also important to keep the hip joint and muscles active in order to avoid stiffness and poor circulation.
+Ensure you do exercises that will increase mobility, improve balance and increase stability in the pelvis area.

 In the event that your hip and groin pain occurs as a result of injury and it is accompanied by: